 The Company has five wholly-owned subsidiaries, Kelso Technologies (U.S.A.)
-Inc., KIQ Industries Inc., Kel-Flo Industries Inc. and KIQ X Industries Inc. Subsequent to the year-end the Company incorporated KXI Wildertec Industries Inc. Kelso Technologies Inc. owns 100% of the voting securities of each of the Company's subsidiaries.
+Inc., KIQ Industries Inc., Kel-Flo Industries Inc., KIQ X Industries Inc. and KXI Wildertee Industries Inc. Kelso Technologies Inc. owns 100% of the voting securities of each of the Company's subsidiaries.
 No subsidiary has a class of restricted securities.
 See "Information on the Company - History and Development of the Company".